-While each state faces its own specific economic setbacks, all community colleges have been forced to endure tighter spending allowances and employee lay-offs.
-For example, as WRAL News
+The pandemic of 2020-21 has wreaked havoc on higher education budgets worldwide.
+Here in the United States, while each state faces its own specific economic setbacks, all community colleges have been forced to endure significant spending reductions and employee lay-offs.

 According to financial experts, community colleges are the most susceptible to these budget cuts